feathery-org/feathery-react/README.md

    Feathery API Key.
 This authorizes your SDK to communicate with Feathery servers.

 ### `<Feathery.Div>`
-Include the `<Feathery.Div>` component in your React app at the location where you want the onboarding flow to appear.
+Initialize this component in your React app at the location where you want the onboarding flow to appear.
 It renders a `div` that contains the onboarding flow and expands to fill its parent container.